nataliabernardo/nataliab_metis/Project_2/Readme.md

 ## Project 2 - Predicting the Success of a Recipe

 Project 2 was an opportunity for us to learn web scraping using BeautifulSoup and Selenium and supervised machine learning techniques.
 My project was about predicting the success of a recipe based on the ingredients and nutrition information.
 As a fan of the good food, I have always been curious on which elements make the dishes better.
-For this purpose, I chose to analyze the Epicurious.com recipes and their ratings.
+For this purpose, I chose to use a multivariable linear regression model on Epicurious.com recipes.

 ### Data Scraping